jorengabrielbautista-arch/ECE2112_PA4/README.md

 ### 2ECE-D

 # ECE2112_PA4
-#     DATA WRANGLING AND DATA VISUALIZATIOn
+#     DATA WRANGLING AND DATA VISUALIZATION
 ## Purpose
   This README explains the various functions of the different lines of code that was used in this project.
   ## A.VISAYAS COMMUNICATION DATAFRAME